andy-h1/seldon/README.md

 - yarn test run the test suite
 - yarn lint to lint the project
 - yarn storybook run Storybook to see the component library

+Developer Notes:

+If given more time I would look to make this dashboard mobile responsive.
+In mobile the side panel would be turned into a burger menu, the cards would turn into a carousel and the rest of the components would be stacked into a column.

+Context API
+Linear Gradient not working in Chrome